 Theorem.
 [Bellady, 1960s] FF is optimal eviction schedule.

 Pf.
-Algorithm and theorem are intuitive; proof is subtle.
+Algorithm and theorem are intuitive Proof is subtle: exchange argument by swapping decisions

 Reduced Eviction Schedules

 Def.
 A reduced schedule is a schedule that only inserts an item into the cache in a step in which that item is requested.